The Equalizer (film)

 The Equalizer is a 2014 American vigilante action-thriller film directed by Antoine Fuqua and written by Richard Wenk.
 It is based on the 1980s TV series of the same title and the first of three films starring Denzel Washington.
-The cast includes Marton Csokas, Chloë Grace Moretz, David Harbour, Bill Pullman and Melissa Leo.
-Washington plays Robert McCall, a retired Marine and former DIA officer, who reluctantly returns to action to protect a teenage trafficking victim from the members of the Russian mafia.
+The cast includes Marton Csokas, Chloë Grace Moretz, David Harbour, Bill Pullman, and Melissa Leo.
+Washington plays Robert McCall, a retired Marine and former DIA officer, who reluctantly returns to action to protect a teenage trafficking victim from members of the Russian mafia.

 Principal photography took place in Massachusetts from May 2013 to September 2013.
 The world premiere for The Equalizer was held at 2014 Toronto International Film Festival on September 7, 2014, and it was released worldwide on September 26, 2014.
-The film received mixed reviews from critics and grossed $192.3 million worldwide.
+The film received generally positive reviews from critics and was a commercial success, grossing $193 million worldwide.
 The sequels, The Equalizer 2 and The Equalizer 3, were released on July 20, 2018, and September 1, 2023, respectively.

 Plot

 Robert McCall, a former Marine and retired DIA/DCS officer, lives in Boston and works at a big-box home improvement store.
 He helps his colleague Ralphie train to become a security guard.
-Unable to sleep, Robert often spends late nights reading at an all-night diner, where he befriends Teri, a teenage sex worker trafficked by the Russian mafia.
+Unable to sleep, McCall often spends late nights reading at an all-night diner, where he befriends Teri, a teenage sex worker trafficked by the Russian mafia.
 One evening, Teri shares that her real name is Alina and that she dreams of becoming a singer.
-Robert and Alina take a stroll, but Alina's pimp Slavi abruptly arrives, hits her and forces her into a car.
-Slavi hands Robert a business card for their escort service before driving away.
+McCall and Alina take a stroll, but Alina's pimp Slavi abruptly arrives, hits her and forces her into a car.
+Slavi hands McCall a business card for their escort service before driving away.

 A few nights later, a badly injured Alina is admitted to the ICU at a nearby hospital.
-Upon hearing the news, Robert learns from her friend Mandy that Slavi is responsible for her condition.
+Upon hearing the news, McCall learns from her friend Mandy that Slavi is responsible for her condition.
 Finding Slavi and his men at their restaurant, he is bluntly refused when he offers to buy Alina's freedom, so he swiftly kills them all.

-Unbeknownst to Robert, Slavi and his men are part of a much larger crime syndicate led by Russian oligarch Vladimir Pushkin.
+Unbeknownst to McCall, Slavi and his men are part of a much larger crime syndicate led by Russian oligarch Vladimir Pushkin.
 Teddy Rensen, Pushkin's enforcer, arrives in Boston to investigate the attack.
 Aided by Boston police detectives on Pushkin's payroll, Teddy canvasses rival gangs in the area, beating Irish mob lieutenant "Little John" Looney almost to death to send a message.

-Robert continues exacting vigilante justice on the criminals he encounters.
+McCall continues exacting vigilante justice on the criminals he encounters.
 He blackmails two corrupt cops into returning racketeering money to Ralphie's mother and beats a gunman with a hammer after he robbed the hardware store, taking a coworker's heirloom ring from her.

-Teddy kills Mandy after learning that she has concealed information about Robert.
-He visits Robert at his apartment, where both try to intimidate each other.
-Teddy and his goons later try to kidnap Robert, who eludes them.
+Teddy kills Mandy after learning that she has concealed information about McCall.
+He visits McCall at his apartment, where both try to intimidate each other.
+Teddy and his goons later try to kidnap McCall, who eludes them.